postsharp/Metalama.Documentation/content/conceptual/aspects/ide/code-fixes.md

 The <xref:Metalama.Framework.CodeFixes.CodeFix> constructor accepts two arguments:

-* the _title_ of the code fix, as displayed to the user, and
+* The _title_ of the code fix, which will be displayed to the user, and
-* a _delegate_ of type `Func<ICodeActionBuilder, Task>` that applies the code fix when it is selected by the user.
+* A _delegate_ of type `Func<ICodeActionBuilder, Task>`, which will apply the code fix when it is selected by the user.

 The title must be globally unique for the target declaration.
-Even two different aspects cannot provide two code fixes of the same title to the same declaration.
+Even two different aspects cannot provide two code fixes with the same title to the same declaration.

 The delegate will typically use one of the following methods of the <xref:Metalama.Framework.CodeFixes.ICodeActionBuilder> interface: